psvet/obey/README.md

 ### Creating Generators

-Generators can be added to the obey lib with the `addGenerator` method:
+Generators can be added to the obey lib with the `obey.generator` method:

 ```javascript
 obey.generator('timestamp', () => new Date().getTime())